Affiliate disclosure: This page contains affiliate links. I earn a modest commission for any purchases made through my links.

 One of the first home improvement projects I tackled was replacing the storm door on the garage with a new pre-hung steel door.
 I had never hung a door before, but fortunately I had some help from my friend, Dave.
-I don’t know whether or not he had ever hung a door either, but together we were able to get the job done.
+I don’t know if he had ever hung a door either, but together we got the job done.

 The garage was block and stucco construction with a wood frame around the doorway opening.
 I wanted as wide a door as possible, which led to removing the existing wood frame.
-The storm door was 82 inches high instead of the standard 80.
-Because I did not want the hassle of ordering a custom size door, I had to deal with the extra space at the top.
+The storm door was 82 inches high.
+My replacement door was the standard 80 inches so I had to deal with some extra space at the top.

 With Dave’s help, I removed the screen door and the existing wood frame.
 The frame was impaled on large nails that were actually embedded in the block (interesting).
 I used a reciprocating saw with a metal blade to cut the nails flush to the block.

-We then installed the new framing to which the door frame would be attached.
-We used pressure treated deck boards for the frame: one board for each side and three boards for the top (to fill the extra height).
-The top-most board was cut to the width of the doorway (less a quarter inch to allow for adjustment).
-The second and third boards were cut shorter by the thickness of the two side pieces to allow for a sort of rabbet.
-The top three boards were sandwiched together with screws and the side pieces were attached with screws driven through the top board.
+For the rough framing, we used pressure-treated deck boards (one for each side and three to fill the gap at the top).
+That meant we could use wood screws to attach the new door frame.
+We cut the top-most board to the width of the doorway (less a quarter inch to allow for adjustment).
+Next, we cut the second and third boards shorter by the thickness of the two sides, basically creating a rabbet.
+We screwed the top three boards together and attached the side pieces with screws driven through the top board.

 The block wall of the garage is 8 inches deep.
 Our door frame assembly was about 5 inches deep.
-We set the frame back from the edge of the outside of the garage by the depth of a 2 x 2 piece of lumber.
-Our frame assembly was attached to the block using concrete screws: 5 inch long screws for the top boards and 2″ long screws for the 1 inch thick boards at the sides.
+We set the frame back from the edge of the outside wall by an inch and a half.
+That way, I could use a 2×2 piece of lumber for trim.
+We used concrete screws (Tapcons), to attach the boards to the block: 5 inch screws for the top (which was about 3 inches thick) and 2 inch screws for the 1 inch thick boards at the sides.

 With the easy part out of the way, we were ready to install the new door.
 I found it to be an extremely frustrating undertaking.
 It is possible to hang a door without a helper, but most do-it-yourselfers will find that a little assistance is required.
 Word of advice: shake hands and apologize in advance for all the swearing that you are about to do.
 A little patience and a sense of humor go a long way.